 What is a Fun Palace?

-Fun Palaces is an ongoing campaign for community at the heart of culture and culture at the heart of every community – led by and for that community, and an annual weekend of action – arts, science, craft, tech, digital, heritage and sports events and activities – run by and for local communities.
+Fun Palaces is an ongoing campaign for community at the heart of culture and culture at the heart of every community – led by and for that community, and an annual Weekend of Celebration – arts, science, craft, tech, digital, heritage and sports events and activities – run by and for local communities.

-Fun Palaces weekend is the first weekend of October every year.
-The next Fun Palaces weekend is 3rd and 4th October 2020.
+Fun Palaces Weekend is the first weekend of October every year.
+The next Fun Palaces weekend is 4th-6th October 2024.
+If this weekend doesn’t work for you, you can have a Fun Palace at another time.

 A Fun Palace IS